-Since Proposition 64 passed in 2016, new weed laws in California are gradually being established to regulate the use of recreational marijuana.
-That’s right!
-Starting in 2018, recreational marijuana will be legal in California, which will make it easier to visit your local marijuana dispensary.
+Since Proposition 64 passed in 2016, new weed laws in California have gradually been established to regulate the use of recreational marijuana.
+Since 2018, recreational marijuana has been legal in California, which makes it easier to visit your local marijuana dispensary.

 How did California get here?

-Prop 64 will allow anyone who is 21 years and older to buy marijuana from a licensed marijuana dispensary, but you have wait until 2018.
-So before you get excited and speed to the nearest marijuana dispensary in hopes that the rules are going to be just like they are in Washington and Colorado, there are some things you need to know about how to buy recreational marijuana in California.
+Before you get excited and speed to the nearest marijuana dispensary in hopes that the rules are just like they are in Washington and Colorado, there are some things you need to know about how to buy recreational marijuana in California.

 Do I Still Need a Medical Marijuana Card?

 Yes.
 The first thing you need to know is that your medical marijuana card is still valid and you can still use it.
 According to the Bureau of Medical Cannabis Regulations, “Although Proposition 64 amends some statutory provisions governing the Medical Marijuana Identification Card (MMIC) program, it does not abolish it” (bmcr.ca.gov, 2017).

 Having a medical marijuana card will enable patients to continue receiving certain privileges under Prop 215, which non-patients will not receive under Prop 64.
 Without a medical marijuana card, a person 21 years or older cannot keep over an ounce of marijuana or eight grams of concentrate in their possession under certain guidelines.
 Additionally, people without a medical marijuana card or grower’s license cannot grow more than six plants under the new weed laws in California.
 Unfortunately, this does not apply to all cities in California.
 In fact, many have expressed their intent to refuse the sale of recreational marijuana within their city limits.